T-ayy-lor/Wolfram-Elementary-Cellular-Automata/README.md

-Cycles through all of the wolfram cellular automata rules Followed Daniel Shiffman's tutorial.
+Cycles through all of the wolfram cellular automata rules.
+Followed Daniel Shiffman's tutorial.